On a representation of partially-distinguishable populations: Describing a population

-Yet, we wish to model the partially-indistinguishable nature of the individuals in $\calX$ without assuming that they are all strongly indistinguishable, i.e.\ without assuming that $\tau = I$.
 The study of populations composed of indistinguishable individuals is already challenging due to the difficulty in finding a consistent way of describing multiple individuals within a single stochastic object.
 Examples of questions arising from this issue are: Should the individuals be ordered even though there is no natural way of defining the order?
 Should the individuals be assumed to be represented at different points of the state space in order to enable a set representation?
 Should the population be assumed finite in order to proceed to the analysis?
 There are different ways of answering these questions and each way has to be proved equivalent in some sense to the others \citep{Moyal1962,Macchi1975}.
 The representation of partially indistinguishable populations raises many additional and equivalently difficult questions.
 Alternative representations of stochastic populations have to be found in order to tackle this issue.